viniciuscavalcante1/viniciuscavalcante1/README.md

 ### Hello there! 👋

-I'm Vinicius Cavalcante, a 24-year-old lifelong learner who loves gnocchi and coffee (of course, not at the same time). <br />
+I'm Vinicius Cavalcante, a 24-year-old lifelong learner.